If you are a dedicated runner, there is no shortage of devices to choose from. Today’s watches track everything from calorie burn to VO2 max.

 Training load looks at users’ exercise activity over the last seven days and compares it to the optimal range for your fitness and recent training history.
 Training status does the same thing with a more short-term view, and lets you know if you’re training productively, peaking or overreaching.
 Additionally, the training effect metric tracks and reviews the aerobic and anaerobic benefit of a training session.

 There are also other advanced dynamics for running, cycling and swimming, including FTP, VO2 max, cadence, stride length, ground contact time and balance, vertical oscillation and vertical ratio.
 Some of these metrics are, however, only available when the watch is paired with Garmin’s new Running Dynamics Pod, which clips right onto your waistband.

 All things considered, Garmin’s latest wearable is a nice marriage of style and functionality.
-A slightly beefed up version of the 735 that came out last year, it offers a slightly lower price and smaller form-factor than the Fenix 5 series, while not compromising on features.
+It offers a slightly lower price and smaller form-factor than the Fenix 5 series, while not compromising on features.

 For runners who like listening to music

 The Spark 3 builds on the comprehensive features of the original device and is still the only GPS running watch that lets you stream music without your phone.

 In addition to GPS and on-board storage for 500 songs, you also get multiple sport tracking, 24/7 activity and sleep tracking and a heart rate sensor.

 It terms of added sensors, the watch now includes a compass in case you get lost when running on a new trail.
 You can also use TomTom fitness watch to see where the path has taken you, and upload new routes to explore different places.